CassLamendola/vehicle-detection-and-tracking/writeup.md

 ![alt text][image6]

-On my [final pipeline](), I used

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on the following scales: [1, 1.25, 1.5, 1.75, 2, 2.25, 2.5, 3] using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

-Then I used a heatmap to minimize false positives and eliminate multiple detections of the same car.
+Then I used a heatmap in my [final pipeline](https://github.com/CassLamendola/vehicle-detection-and-tracking/blob/master/vehicle-tracking.py#L309-L320) to minimize false positives and eliminate multiple detections of the same car.
 Here are some example images of the output from my pipeline:

 ![alt text][image8]

-There are some obvious false positives, but these are addressed with the `Vehicles` [class]() which you can read about in the next section.
+There are some obvious false positives, but these are addressed with the `Vehicles` [class](https://github.com/CassLamendola/vehicle-detection-and-tracking/blob/master/vehicle-tracking.py#L287-L307) which you can read about in the next section.

 ---